 Social media is a fantastic way to appeal to potential consumers.
 If a brand is pursuing customers through Twitter, they should update the landing page to be more Twitter-friendly, or even Twitter-specific.
 One company is particular, Microsoft, does a great job of this.

-The world becomes smaller and smaller by the day, thanks to the proliferation of interconnected networks like LinkedIn and Facebook As a result, marketers must keep each network in mind when marketing, as well as other factors including send time and individual behaviors.
+The world becomes smaller and smaller by the day, thanks to the proliferation of interconnected networks like LinkedIn and Facebook as a result, marketers must keep each network in mind when strategizing, as well as other factors including send time and individual behaviors.

 MarketingSherpa reported that companies increased their click-through rate by over 11% when they switched from sending email blasts, to personalizing send-times based on time zones and past opening behaviors.
 If consumers are taking the extra step to click through an email, marketers should reward them by taking the extra step to personalize the landing page to which they are directed.
 The messaging should tailor to the time zone and geographical location of the recipient.

 Rather than trying to design a website that spoke to everyone all at once, Sales Benchmark Index used personalization to create individualized content experiences for different persona profiles.

 This website personalization tactic is fueled by purchase patterns, but it’s impact is felt by converting browsing customers into buying customers.
 Nordstrom employs a web personalization tactic to assist in the upsell process as the visitor is browsing.